Cluckhead/Bang/README.md

     *   `/get_data`: Renders `get_data.html` (GET).
 Shows data file statuses, fund selection, and date inputs.
     *   `/run-api-calls`: Handles the POST request from `get_data.html` to simulate API calls based on `QueryMap.csv`.
 Reads data, merges/overwrites based on `overwrite_mode` flag, and saves to `Data/` folder.
     *   `/rerun-api-call`: Handles POST requests to rerun a single API call for a specific fund.
+*   **Key Features:**
+    *   Dynamic column detection looks for identifiers like 'Code', 'Fund Code', 'security id', 'SecurityID', 'Security Name'.
+    *   When processing security-related files (like `w_secs.csv`), the system will look for ISIN in these column candidates.
+    *   Provides file status checking and robust handling of various file formats.

 ### `views/weight_views.py` (`weight_bp`)
 *   **Purpose:** Handles the weight checking functionality.